marionettejs/backbone.marionette/docs/marionette.region.md

 * "show" / `onShow` - Called on the view instance when the view has been rendered and displayed.
 * "show" / `onShow` - Called on the region instance when the view has been rendered and displayed.
-* "close" / `onClose` - Called when the view has been closed.
+* "close" / `onClose` - Called on the view instance when the view has been closed.

 These events can be used to run code when your region opens and closes views.